martinlindenberg/serverless-plugin-alerting/README.md

 ```

  - place the alerting.json file next to your s-function.json in the directory of the function for which you want to configure alerting
+ - *AND/OR* place a global-alerting.json file next to your s-project.json file in the projects root folder
  - feel free to modify it as required

 ### Run the Plugin

  - the plugin uses a hook that is called after each deployment of a function
  - you only have to deploy your function as usual `sls function deploy`
- - it searches in the function folder for the alerting.json file and adds the configured alerts

-### alerting.json
+#### Singe configuration for all functions

+ - copy the file global-alerting.json into your projects root folder
+ - the provided alerts will be created for every deployed function automatically
+ - same structure as alerting.json
+ - these alerts were appended to the alerts defined in alerting.json

+#### Special configuration for every function

+ - copy the file alerting.json into your functions folder
+ - these alerts were appended to the alerts defined in global-alerting.json

-#### Structure
+### Structure

- - array of alerting definition objects (previous version: single alerting definition object still works)
+ - array of alerting definition objects
  - you can add multiple alerts as an array of alerting-objects
  - you can add multiple mertic filters as in array of metricfilter-objects
  - you can add multiple subscription filters as in array of subscritionfilter-objects